 Opportunity is hunkering down at a spot called Greeley Haven, a rocky outcrop along the rim of the Red Planet's huge Endeavour crater.
 The site allows the rover to angle its solar panels toward the sun, and it also presents a variety of interesting features for Opportunity to investigate, researchers said.

-Greeley Haven, Bell added, "looks to be a safe and special place that could yield exciting new discoveries about the watery past of Mars." [ Mars Photos by Spirit and Opportunity ]
+Greeley Haven, Bell added, "looks to be a safe and special place that could yield exciting new discoveries about the watery past of Mars."

 The golf-cart-size Opportunity landed on Mars on Jan.
 25, 2004, three weeks after its twin, Spirit.
 The two rovers were originally supposed to spend 90 days looking for signs of past water activity on Mars.

 Both solar-powered robots found plenty of such evidence at their disparate landing sites, and they just kept chugging along, continuing to gather data years after their warranties expired.
 NASA declared Spirit dead just last year, and Opportunity is still going strong.

 This is Opportunity's fifth Martian winter, but the first one it will spend parked on a sun-facing slope.